AneezMuhammed/2022_IBM_Code_Challenge_BloodBank/README.md

 Front-end:
 Flutter framework is used to build front end screens using dart language.<br>
 Back-end:
-Flutter Firebase is used for bakend.<br>
+Flutter Firebase is used for backend.<br>
 Database:
 Firestore database is used for creating this mobile application which is a non sql database.<br>